valentynblaha/progetto-gestione/README.md

 ## Schema of a document
 Documents in the **data** directory are in the JSON format.
 This is their schema:
+> **_NOTE_**: The documents are encoded using UTF-8, however the actual characters in strings are backslash escaped.
+This does not affect the parsing of a document in Python
 ```json
 {
     "video": {